247Max/website/src/_content/en/contact/index.md

 ---
 title: Contact
-meta-description: You can contact us by mail, our offices are in Paris
+metaDescription: You can contact us by mail, our offices are in Paris
 translatedUrl: /contact/
 ---